Cognitive-behavioral therapy (CBT)

 Other types of therapy at Charlie Health

-In addition to cognitive behavioral therapy work, Charlie Health uses a comprehensive suite of modalities to customize our virtual IOP program based on each individual’s mental health needs.
+In addition to cognitive behavioral therapy work, Charlie Health uses a comprehensive suite of modalities to customize each client’s treatment program based on their individual mental health needs.
 CBT in combination with other types of online therapy, is a highly effective, evidence-based way to address serious mental health challenges.

 About Charlie Health’s virtual IOP

-Our virtual Intensive Outpatient Program is designed for teens and young adults who either need:
+Our virtual Intensive Outpatient Program is designed for teens and adults who either need:

 Charlie Health’s virtual IOP uses a combination of individual therapy, supported groups, and family therapy to comprehensively and effectively treat people struggling with severe mental health issues.
 If you are struggling with the current level of care you’re receiving or need assistance as you return home from an inpatient setting.
 Our Admissions Team is available 24/7 to discuss your needs and goals.
 Reach out today.